Serge-boro/GAMES__CANVAS-vanila-JAVASCRIPT-/README.md

 ![7](https://user-images.githubusercontent.com/65797418/117211657-2749e100-adae-11eb-861e-596d687d114b.png)

 ## Instruction
 That cats will be happy and full first of all catch 2 worms.
-After that you can grab a fishing rod and you will get a fish.
+After that, you can grab a fishing rod and you will get a fish.
 If you can do this twice you can go to the fish seller and will take bones fish for cats.
-Tottaly on the map you can see five cats, so this way will be not easely and not fast.
+Totally on the map, you can see five cats, so this way will be not easy and not fast.
 Stay calm and go to the next worm...

 	DESCRIPTION:
-	The case of the feeds stray cats!
-In one of provincial place, on an ordinary early morning, all was same like always ...only you was surprising to find a couple local starving cats surround you.
+	The case of the feeds strays cats!
+In one provincial place, on an ordinary early morning, all was the same as always ...only you was surprising to find a couple of local starving cats surround you.
-	Looking around you found a fishing rod, a small lake and ... a little worm calmly walked around the area....
+	Looking around you found a fishing rod, a small lake, and ... a little worm calmly walked around the area...

 	INSTRUCTION GAME:
 	 You can use your computer mouse for making choices in local menu options.